eyalz800/zpp_bits/README.md

 out.reset(position); // reset to position.
 ```

+* When serializing STL containers, strings and view types such as span and string view, the library
-* Serializing STL containers and strings, first stores a 4 byte size, then the elements:
+first stores 4 byte integer representing the size, followed by the elements.
 ```cpp
 std::vector v = {1,2,3,4};
 out(v);